Garmin HRM-TRI Review

 There has only been one occasion when I could not retrieve cached HR at the end of a session.
 Some Garmin devices have menu options to force a download from the watch – in the scenario I just described that worked.

-The Garmin HRM-TRI is compatible with the metrics needed for November 2017’s Garmin Running Power release.
+The Garmin HRM-TRI / HRM-RUN is compatible with the metrics needed for November 2017’s Garmin Running Power release.
 You will need a Garmin watch with a Barometric altimeter too.

 Summary of the HRM-TRI Review

 But the advertised feature-set is about perfect for the Garmin environment provided by the higher-end Garmin Fenix/Forerunner watches.
-Comfort is great, caching is great, most of the data capture/retrieval/analysis issues seem sorted out (Oct 2017)
+Comfort is great, caching is great, most of the data capture/retrieval/analysis issues seem sorted out.

 The only downside is wearing a chest strap whilst pool swimming.
 Scosche’s Rhythm 24 arm band tantalisingly might go one better.

 It would be great if you could help this blog in a small way and buy from one of the links below.
-The prices are the normal Amazon prices.
+The prices are the normal Amazon prices and I’m NOT a salaried journalist.
+I have a day job.